So you are selling your home? And you want it to go quickly?

 In order to successfully sell, your home must show nicely, be marketed well and be priced correctly.

-Read on for five secrets to make sure your property stands out and sells quicker in any market.
+Read on for five tips to make sure your property stands out and sells quickly in any market.

 1. Declutter and Depersonalize

 Clutter causes anxiety.
 The last thing you want is to stress out potential buyers.
 Instead, the aim is to create a sanctuary with a calming feel.
 You want those who come to showings to feel welcome, to loathe the idea of leaving your home.

 Get everything that is not absolutely necessary out of the house.
 Aim to remove at least a third of your belongings.

 Do not just shove things into any available storage space.
 You can be sure that potential buyers will snoop.